wanx-troopers/wanx-troopers.github.io/statements.md

 The movement tends to be better for t2v; sometimes its great to get a good base video from a good t2V and then u can paint over it.

 "CFG zero star" seems to mean inputting "0*" into CFG. "was for rectified flow DiTs in general; used a heuristic which might not be good for Wan 2.2; it was an approximation".

+Hunyuan video model has horrors in training data, a mild horror lora can bring them out.

+nympy 1.26.4 is considered a stable version.